OpenIdentityPlatform/commons/api-descriptor/README.md

 * Wordnik uses Swagger for their API doc: http://developer.wordnik.com/docs.html
 * Twitter has a API Console Tool, that seems to be the dynamic, Swagger-like tool that we want to build: https:/dev.twitter.com/rest/tools/console
 (Note: powered by Apigee)

-### Customer Feedback

-(Warren:) SDK generation, in as many languages as possible, is the number one reason to implement an API Descriptor.
-Customers do more and more DevOps work in **Go**, like many others.
-Most developers do not want to read REST docs.
-They want to use a library that does it for them.